Home » blog » Fictional Characters to Marry, Date, or Dump

 Fictional Characters to Marry, Date, or Dump

 In this same spirit, I have decided to select a few movies, TV Shows, and books where I have to make this decision between the characters AND you get to join in on the game as well by telling us just who you would want to marry, date or dump in the comments below.
 I am sure my choices will be vastly different from several of all yours.
-So without any further delay, here is Round One of Marry, Date, or Dump (look for round two in the coming weeks):
+So, without any further delay, here is Round One of Marry, Date, or Dump (scroll down for Round Two):

 THE SOURCE: Veronica Mars